 Our Council Family Programs and Projects are shown below:

 The Family of the Month Program is a Supreme Council feature program.
 Selection and presentation occur at the local Council level.
-BSC also participates in the Knight Family of the Year Program.
-BSC Family Activities Chairman and Council Officers select deserving families for this recognition and forward a nomination packet to the State Council.
-Recommendations are encourage from all Council members to the Committee Chairman.
+BSC also participates in the Family of the Year Program.
+BSC Family Activities Chairman and Council Officers select deserving families for this recognition and forward a nomination packet to the Supreme Council each month and to the State council for Family of the Year.
+Nominated families may be of Knights or Parishioners.
+Recommendations are encouraged from all Council members and Parishioners to the Committee Chairman.

 Consecration to the Holy Family